bitcraze/lps-node-firmware/README.md

 You'll need to use either the Crazyflie VM, install some ARM toolchain or the Bitcraze docker builder image.

-Frameworks for unit testing is pulled in as git submodules.
+Frameworks for unit testing are pulled in as git submodules.
 To get them when cloning

 ```bash
 git clone --recursive https://github.com/bitcraze/lps-node-firmware.git